 For details on the various trails and the Atlanta Beltline map, click here.

-If you’ve been wondering just how to take in Atlanta’s outdoor hot spot, this list offers the 7 best ways to experience the out the Atlanta Beltline:
+If you’ve been wondering just how to take in Atlanta’s outdoor hot spot, this list offers the 7 best ways to experience our Atlanta Beltline:

-Don't let the wintry months keep you away from the art pieces.
+Don't let cool weather keep you away from the art pieces.
 Warm up with a scarf and jacket and take in the culture.

-Don't just walk the Beltline, walk it with an expert from Trees Atlanta Docent.
+Don't just walk the Beltline, walk it with an expert docent from Trees Atlanta.
 Learn firsthand about the trail's horticultural collections and interesting facts about the Beltline.
 A plant-based narrative of our city at last.
 Tour groups meet Fridays and Saturdays (registration required) and last almost two hours.
 Bring some sunscreen and water and prepare for a journey like none other before.